naofalleoagusta/omdb_stockbit/README.md

-# Getting Started with Create React App
+# Getting Started with SearchMovie

+SearchMovie is a search engine for movies.
+With this app, user will be able to find more information about a film, such as the casting, the producer, etc.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Before you start the app in your local computer, you need to run :
+### `yarn install` or `yarn` or `npm install`
+These command will install all the package and the dependency for SearchMovie app.

 In the project directory, you can run: